curaition/bitcoin-newsletter/docs/RAILWAY_DEVELOPMENT_GUIDE.md

-# Railway Development Guide
+# ⚠️ DEPRECATED - Railway Development Guide

+## 🔄 Migration Notice

+**This document is deprecated.** The Bitcoin Newsletter has been successfully migrated from Railway to Render.

+**👉 See current deployment status: [Render Deployment Success](RENDER_DEPLOYMENT_SUCCESS.md)**

+---

-## 🚀 New Simplified Development Environment
+## Historical Railway Development (Deprecated)

-This guide covers the **NEW HYBRID DEVELOPMENT APPROACH** using Railway's cloud infrastructure for background processing while maintaining local development flexibility.
+This guide was used for Railway-based development but has been superseded by our successful Render deployment.

 ## Overview